JimOfLeisure/html5up-phantom-plus/README.md

 ## To do

 - What to do with noscript.scss ?
-- Menu
-  - Possibly second copy of menu in footer (otherwise nav is lost if no script)
-  - Debounce code isn't working
 - Fix TextArea trim on blur and focus
 - Figure out how to make TextArea shrink if text height shrinks
-- Abolish all the `console.log`s (I'm still using them to figure out debouncing)

 # Other ports of HTML5UP Phantom